wesley-dean/publish_container/README.md

 #### Image Attestations

-The action will also generate Software Bill of Materials (SBOM) files in CycloneDX format and use them to generate attestations for each image that is built.
+The action will also generate Software Bill of Materials (SBOM) files in SPDX format and use them to generate attestations for each image that is built.

 #### Composite Action Components